eon-io/eon-sdk-go/docs/ConnectSourceAccountRequest.md

 SetName sets Name field to given value.

-### GetSourceAccountConfig
+### GetSourceAccountAttributes

-`func (o *ConnectSourceAccountRequest) GetSourceAccountConfig() AccountConfigInput`
+`func (o *ConnectSourceAccountRequest) GetSourceAccountAttributes() AccountConfigInput`

-GetSourceAccountConfig returns the SourceAccountConfig field if non-nil, zero value otherwise.
+GetSourceAccountAttributes returns the SourceAccountAttributes field if non-nil, zero value otherwise.

-### GetSourceAccountConfigOk
+### GetSourceAccountAttributesOk

-`func (o *ConnectSourceAccountRequest) GetSourceAccountConfigOk() (*AccountConfigInput, bool)`
+`func (o *ConnectSourceAccountRequest) GetSourceAccountAttributesOk() (*AccountConfigInput, bool)`

-GetSourceAccountConfigOk returns a tuple with the SourceAccountConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSourceAccountAttributesOk returns a tuple with the SourceAccountAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSourceAccountConfig
+### SetSourceAccountAttributes

-`func (o *ConnectSourceAccountRequest) SetSourceAccountConfig(v AccountConfigInput)`
+`func (o *ConnectSourceAccountRequest) SetSourceAccountAttributes(v AccountConfigInput)`

-SetSourceAccountConfig sets SourceAccountConfig field to given value.
+SetSourceAccountAttributes sets SourceAccountAttributes field to given value.